WhemDev/Evolutionary-Neural-Network/README.md

 3. Run main.py to start the simulation.

 Contributions

+Take a look at logs and generation images to see results!

 We welcome contributions!
 Feel free to open an issue or submit a pull request if you have ideas or improvements to share.